 The two tracks within the Nutrition and Hospitality Management concentration are General Dietetics and Hospitality Management.
-The General Dietetics track is accredited as a Didactic Program in Dietetics (DPD) by the American Dietetic Association (ADA) and qualifies the student for admission to an accredited Dietetic Internship to become a registered dietitian.
-The DPD Program is accredited by the Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association, 216 West Jackson Boulevard, Chicago Illinois 60606-6995, Phone Number (312) 899-4875.
+The General Dietetics track is accredited as a Didactic Program in Dietetics (DPD) by the Academy of Nutrition and Dietetics (AND) and qualifies the student for admission to an accredited Dietetic Internship to become a registered dietitian.
+The DPD Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 216 West Jackson Boulevard, Chicago Illinois 60606-6995, Phone Number (312) 899-4875.
 In addition, the curriculum offers excellent training to meet the demands of private industry, hospitals, government, educational institutions, hotels/motels, and restaurants.